sgardoll/yamlTools/README.md

 This provides a much more intuitive visualization than a flat list of files.

+## Coming Soon

+- Built-in verification flow to validate YAML changes against FlutterFlow constraints before upload.
+- One-click re-upload pipeline to push verified YAML back into your FlutterFlow project without leaving the app.
+- Progress feedback and safety checks so you can confidently round-trip edits from download to re-upload.

 ## Development

 This project is built with Flutter and can be run on web or desktop platforms.